If we're dead, our hit points worn away,

 - The game also makes its raid bosses examples of this in that many of them utilize area-of-effect attacks that can obliterate entire raid groups if not dealt with or otherwise physically avoided.
 Many of them are particularly forgiving in regards to performing the action necessary in time, others not.
 In addition, many bosses are actually timed in that they either possess a "hard enrage" (typically giving the boss a multiplier to damage dealt that means a One-Hit KO for anyone involved, even tanks, if not dealt with within X minutes), or a "soft enrage" (aka Boss Arena Urgency).

 - In the final battle against the Lich King, this WILL happen as a cutscene.
 Arthas raises his sword and smashes it into the ground, doing well over 800,000 damage.
-What's even worse is that You cannot resurrect from this.
+What's even worse?
+You cannot resurrect from this.
 The Release Spirit button will state "Your soul belongs to the Lich King now".
 Fortunately, though, Tirion breaks the sword that captured everyone's souls, and the released souls completely encircle and restrain the Lich King, turning the final 10% of the fight into a Curb-Stomp Battle.

 - His Defile ability plays this trope straight.
 He targets a random player and makes a dark puddle appear under his feet.
 Every tick of damage made against any player makes it grow a yard larger.
 It only takes one inattentive player or two players who keep trying to hang around the edge too close (and "leapfrog" the puddle growth, so to speak) and the raid wipe is guaranteed.
 This single ability has caused more Lich King wipes than any other.